 Bears hold a revered mythical status in Finnish folklore.
 In the densely forested region of Finland’s eastern borderlands, broken up by tumbling rivers and glistening lakes, wild bears along with wolverines, wolves, elks and reindeer inhabit the pristine and beautiful wilderness.
 In the Wild Taiga area, between 1,500-2,000 bears live within the lush vegetation.
 Embark on a bear watching excursion to catch of glimpse of these remarkable creatures, best sighted between May and September when they have finished hibernating and are busy feeding in the berry-filled swamps.

 Whilst saunas are popular all over the world, in Finland they have become a national necessity entwined within the very roots of the country’s culture.
-It this country of 5.5 million inhabitants, it is estimated that there are between 2 and 3 million saunas.
+In this country of 5.5 million inhabitants, it is estimated that there are between two and three million saunas.
 Historically significant as sites linked to birth and death, the modern weekly sauna tradition now represents a chance to relax and connect with family and friends whilst sinking into physical and spiritual cleansing.